- Notifications

 This is an initial prototype Python implementation of disk margins, built on top of$\mu$ at each discrete frequency.
 The function

-computes disk margins (and corresponding disk-based gain/phase margins), optionally returning the whole frequency-dependent vectors for further plotting.It's been verified against the example SISO loop transfer functions in thepublished paper and the "spinning satellite" MIMOexample from the MathWorks documentation.
+python-controlandslycot.
+The code should work both for SISO and MIMO systems, the latter of which requiresslycot(for SLICOT'sAB13MD) to compute the upper bound ofdisk_marginscomputes disk margins (and corresponding disk-based gain/phase margins), optionally returning the whole frequency-dependent vectors for further plotting.It's been verified against the example SISO loop transfer functions in thepublished paper and the "spinning satellite" MIMOexample from the MathWorks documentation.
 I also confirmed SISO disk margins match the relevant output of existing function

-corresponding to the Nyquist plot's distance to -1.
+stability_marginscorresponding to the Nyquist plot's distance to -1.
 All seem to match within a few significant digits, so the general behavior seems correct.
 Might be good to get another set of eyes to double check/test further.I tried to base as much as possible (e.g. style conventions) on existing code in

-.
-Example usage (seeexamples/disk_margin.py
+control/margins.py.
+Example usage (seeexamples/disk_margin.py):Output:

 The example script also shows how to plot the allowable/stable region of gain and phase variations which will not destabilize the loop, in a local function

-, e.g.
+plot_allowable_region, e.g.